-- Improper Medication: Neglected individuals may not take their medications, may have ineffective or even harmful prescriptions, or they may be given improper doses.
+- Improper Medication: Neglected individuals may not take their medications or may be given improper doses.
+They may even have ineffective or even harmful prescriptions.
 In some cases, medications may also be used when alternative solutions would be more ideal.
-Healthcare professionals and caregivers need to be diligent in ensuring elders are receiving proper medications.
+Health care professionals and caregivers need to be diligent in ensuring elders are receiving proper medications.

 Emotional & Psychological Injuries